DisableGraphics/Korai/README.md

 - Maximize the window: `korai -m`
 - Set default window size: `korai <width>x<height>` (Note the 'x')

+# Shortcuts
+To make life easier, Korai supports some shortcuts:
+- Pressing 'o' will will open a dialog to open a file
+- Pressing left arrow will change to the previous chapter
+- Pressing right arrow will change to the next chapter

 # Dependencies
 Korai requires: <br>
 1. **A compiler that supports C++17 (GCC > 5.0)**<br>